ZainAli104/needle-python/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/needle-python.svg)](https://pypi.org/project/needle-python)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/needle-python.svg)](https://pypi.org/project/needle-python)

 This Python library provides convenient access to Needle API.
-There are various methods and data types which, we believe will help you explore Needle API quickly.
+There are various methods and data types that we believe will help you explore Needle API quickly.
 There may be some functionality available in REST API earlier than this Python library.
-In any case, we recommend to take look the complete [documentation](https://docs.needle.app).
+In any case, we recommend to take a look at the complete [documentation](https://docs.needle.app).
 Thank you for flying with us. 🚀

 ## Installation